hackmysql/website/content/queries-effect-performance.md

   - /post/queries-effect-performance/
 params:
   path: qrt
+  description: "Queries don't merely affect MySQL performance, they are the cause of it.
+When hardware is healthy, queries are responsible for performance, which means they can also fix it."
 ---

 Queries _effect_ database performance.
 That's not a typo: "effect" not "affect".
 The difference is not a word game but an important way to think about database performance.